PRUNERS/archer/README.md

 ## Stand-alone building with LLVM OpenMP Runtime and ThreadSanitizer OMPT Support<a id="sec-4-4" name="sec-4-4"></a>

-Create a folder to download and build ARCHER:
+Create a folder to download and build Archer:

     export ARCHER_BUILD=$PWD/ArcherBuild
     mkdir $ARCHER_BUILD && cd $ARCHER_BUILD